grz0zrg/fas/README.md

  * --input_device -1 **PortAudio audio input device index or full name (informations about audio devices are displayed when the app. start)**
  * --output_channels 2 **stereo pair**
  * --input_channels 2 **stereo pair**
- * --alsa_realtime_scheduling 0 **Linux only**
  * --frames_queue_size 7 **important parameter, if you increase this too much the audio might be delayed**
  * --commands_queue_size 512 **should be a positive integer power of 2**
  * --stream_load_send_delay 2 **FAS will send the stream CPU load every two seconds**
  * --samplerate_conv_type -1 **see [this](http://www.mega-nerd.com/SRC/api_misc.html#Converters) for converter type, this has impact on samples loading time, this settings can be ignored most of the time since FAS do real-time resampling, -1 skip the resampling step**

-Self-signed certificates are provided in case you compile/run it with SSL.
+Self-signed certificates are provided in `misc` folder in case you compile/run it with SSL.
 (Note: This is useless for many reasons and HTTP should _**ALWAYS**_ be the prefered protocol for online Fragment application, this is explained in [this issue](https://github.com/grz0zrg/fas/issues/1).)

 **You can stop the application by pressing any keys while it is running on Windows or by sending SIGINT (Ctrl+C etc.) under Unix systems.**